stevehello166/wildfire-writing/README.md

 # wildfire-writing
 A FLOSS writing software in the vein of campfire write and world anvil.
 Currently this application has no features however I have several planned(those being: rendered timelines, a view mode to visualise connections between different parts of the worldbuilding and markdown support.)
+Currently it uses fltk-decl as the gui library

 #### Features
  - A GUI
- - more coming
+ - A manuscript editor(no spell check yet)

 # How to contribute
 todo.